I just got an email from a guy that made a great point about this unfunded liability stuff.

 I know.

-You know, in fact, what they were saying, Christina Roomer and Gouldsby both said, correct me if I'm wrong here, you waste your time on not.
+You know, in fact, what they were saying, Christina Romer and Goolsby both said, correct me if I'm wrong here, you waste your time.

-Uh they said that uh without the stimulus, unemployment would reach as high as 8.8%.
+They said that without the stimulus, unemployment would reach as high as 8.8%.

-Well, if Goulsby didn't say it, he thought it.
+Well, if Goolsby didn't say it, he thought it, he agreed with her.

-And remember, it was always it was Austin Goolsby who gave Rahm Emanuel a dead fish back as he was leaving the White House to go steal the elections in that mayor will run in Chicago.
+And remember, it was Austin Goolsby who gave Ram Emmanuel a dead fish back as he was leaving the White House to go steal the elections in that mayoral run in Chicago.

-So Goolsby's gone saying that the government's not central, uh the central driver of the recovery.
+So Goolsby's gone saying that the government's not the central driver of the recovery.

-Two days after he says that he's gone.
+Does any wonder two days after he says that he's gone?

 Basically said, hey, Obama can't do anything about it.

-And during the QA, a the Reuters White House correspondent, Steve Holland said, How worried are you about the threat of a double dip recession?
+And during the Q ⁇ A, the Reuters White House correspondent, Steve Holland, said, how worried are you about the threat of a double-dip recession?

 What specific policies are you considering to help head that off?